 To end our gift giving roundup, here are few gift ideas for the very hard to shop for person in your life.

 Happy holidays everyone.
-I hope 2017 is a year of love and happiness for all of us, and thank you for making the first year of Death, Scent & the Live Girl an amazing adventure!
+I hope this year is full of love and happiness for all of us, and thank you for making the first year of Death/Scent an amazing adventure!